 The General Plan Framework Element sets out to guide the long-term growth and development of the City of Los Angeles through its goals, objectives, and policies, which are implemented through individual Community Plans and Specific Plans.
-Each element of the General Plan addresses a different, but equally important, component of development that must be viewed in the context of development on a citywide basis.
+Each element of the

+General Plan addresses a different, but equally important, component of development that must be viewed in the context of development on a citywide basis.
 As such, it is essential for proposed developments to meet the intent of the applicable elements to implement the City's vision for its future.
 The proposed Project has been designed to provide a use that will be consistent with the purposes, intent, and provisions of the General Plan and applicable Community and Specific Plans.
-The proposed subdivision is located within the Sherman Oaks-Studio City-Toluca Lake-Cahuenga Pass Community Plan (the "Community Plan") and the ventura/Cahuenga Boulevard Corridor Specific Plan (the "Specific Plan").
-A review of the relevant and applicable General Plan goals, objectives, policy is presented below.
+The proposed subdivision is located within the Sherman Oaks - Studio City - Toluca Lake - Cahuenga Pass Community Plan (the "Community Plan") and the Ventura/Cahuenga Boulevard Corridor Specific Plan (the "Specific Plan").